Access4all/adg/pages/setup/screen-readers/jaws/README.md

 # Installation

 JAWS is a quite heavy piece of software that installs itself deeply into the Windows operating system.
-To keep your existing Windows clean, it is a good idea to install JAWS inside a virtual machine (VM), see [Windows virtual machine](/setup/windows){.page}.
+To keep your existing Windows clean, it is a good idea to install JAWS inside a virtual machine (VM), see [Windows operating system](/setup/windows){.page}.

 The demo version of JAWS forces you to restart your computer after 40 minutes (which is another good reason to have it run inside a VM).